 Come enjoy an unpretentious fling with fine dining in Chambar's new space, just down from the old one on the edge of Gastown.
 Chef Nico Schuermans offers up an innovative and fresh menu in a room that positively glows.
 After being open for 10 years, this is still one of Vancouver’s coolest restaurants.

-Given it was named Vancouver magazine’s Restaurant of the Year, this is a surprisingly relaxed place just over the bridge in the South Granville area, where the focus is on quality ingredients and unique flavour combos, not some sort of pretentious power-dining scene.
+Given it was named Vancouver magazine’s Restaurant of the Year in 2013, this is a surprisingly relaxed place just over the bridge in the South Granville area, where the focus is on quality ingredients and unique flavour combos, not some sort of pretentious power-dining scene.

 We know, you’ve had Indian food before, and you’re not about to wait in line for it.
 We suggest you suspend your disbelief when we say this is one of Vancouver’s most sought-after culinary experiences, and just get in the queue.
 Arrive early, wait, drink, wait some more, enjoy dinner and then thank us.

 This Yaletown hotspot features a stylishly laidback atmosphere, innovative cocktails, craft-brewed beer and quality wines on tap.
 A creative menu featuring hand-crafted pizza and a modern twist on classic comfort cuisine guarantees a great time.